gareebrider/PacMan/README.md

 This repository provides all the code and resources you need to get started with the Pac-Man AI project.
 The goal of the project is to develop an intelligent agent that can play the game of Pac-Man using various AI concepts, such as search algorithms, decision-making techniques, and more, implemented in Python 3.

-Intro was made leveraging GPT 3.5 Turbo
+Intro was made leveraging gpt 3.5 Turbo.

 This is my project for the course Artificial Intelligence (2022 Fall), at University of Athens.